MayankSingh56/Terra-Vsphere-Rubrik/README.md

 # Terraform VM + PostgreSQL Deployment (Enterprise Ready)

+# Python automation script added in main machine to automate the terraform process.

 Automates deployment of a VM on vSphere and installs PostgreSQL.

 ## Features